Transdev Germany

 Transdev Germany is the largest private operator of passenger buses and trains in Germany.
 It is a subsidiary of Transdev.

 History

 In 1997, Aktiengesellschaft für Industrie und Verkehrswesen was purchased by a CGEA Group (60%) EnBW (40%) consortium.
 In 2000, CGEA bought EnBW's shares and rebranded the operation Connex Verkehr. in April 2006 it was rebranded as Veolia Verkehr, and following the merger of Transdev and Veolia Transport as Transdev in March 2015.

 Transdev, as was the case with Veolia and Connex, operates dozens of subsidiaries, each with their own name.
 Most of them operate small, regional train and bus services.

-Regional services and other transport activities
+Rail services

+Transdev subsidiaries operate the following services: